shehab0911/CSE-299_Application-of-Blockchain-for-A-Secure-Online-Telemedicine/README.md

 - Can view their Appointments, booked by admin.
 - Can delete their Appointment, when doctor attended their appointment.

-### Patient
+# Patient
-- Create account for admit in hospital.
-Then Login (Approval required by hospital admin, Then only patient can login).
+1) Create an account for a hospital admission.
+Then sign in (Approval required by hospital admin, Then only patient can login).
-- Can view assigned doctor's details like ( specialization, mobile, address).
+2) Access to allocated doctor's information, such as ( specialization, mobile, address).
-- Can view their booked appointment status (pending/confirmed by admin).
+3) Can check the status of their scheduled appointment (pending/confirmed by admin).

-- Can book appointments.(approval required by admin)
+4) Appointments can be scheduled (Admin permission is necessary).

-- Can view/download Invoice pdf (Only when that patient is discharged by admin).
+5) Ability to view/download invoice pdf (Only when that patient is discharged by admin).

 ---